christian-schlichtherle/neuron-di/README.md

 ## Example

-The sample code discussed in this chapter has been derived from another GitHub repository, named [Neuron DI Examples for Java].
+The sample code discussed in this chapter is derived from another GitHub repository, named [Neuron DI Examples for Java].
-Please check out this repository for more glory options and details.
+Please check out this repository for more options and all the glory details.

 The Scala API of Neuron DI provides some exclusive features which are not discussed here for the sake of brevity, like compile-time dependency checking using the `wire` macro.